Welcome to the Rhode Island Good Neighbor Energy Fund

 - GNEF makes payments directly to the utility company.

-Rhode Islanders are eligible for support if their household income does not exceed 300% of the federal poverty level.
+Rhode Islanders are eligible for GNEF support if their household income does not exceed 300% of the federal poverty level and is also above the threshold for LIHEAP assistance.

 How To Give